 Most members have full coverage for flu vaccines when given by a participating provider.
 This includes approved flu vaccine clinics, as listed below:

 - Community health center

-1. Members receiving home health care services or custodial services from a skilled nursing facility may also receive a flu vaccine from that participating provider without a cost share.
-However, any other covered services provided at the same time may be subject to a cost.
+*Members receiving home health care services or custodial services from a skilled nursing facility may also receive a flu vaccine from that participating provider without a cost share.
+However, any other covered services provided at the same time may be subject to a fee.

-Members who have pharmacy coverage (only 18+) can also receive a flu vaccination at Express Scripts, Inc. (ESI) participating pharmacies without a prescription.
-At the ESI participating pharmacy, the flu shot must be administered by a pharmacist who is licensed to perform flu vaccinations.
+Members who have pharmacy coverage (18+ only) can also receive a flu vaccine at pharmacies that are affiliated with Express Scripts, Inc. (ESI), an independent company, as long as the vaccine is administered by a pharmacist who is licensed to perform flu vaccinations.

-To find an ESI-participating pharmacy, go to http://www.express-scripts.com.
-You will need to choose a user name and password or log on using existing information.
+To find an ESI-participating pharmacy, members can go to expressscripts.com.
+Members will need to create an ESI account, or log in with existing credentials.

-- Call Member Service at the number on the front of your ID card.
+- Call Member Service at the number on the front of their ID card

-Please note this information is being provided for educational purposes only and should not be considered medical advice.
-Please consult your doctor for medical advice.
+Please note: This information is being provided for educational purposes only and shouldn’t be considered medical advice.
+Please consult a doctor for medical advice.